ibm-cloud-docs/CDN/api.md

 Updates the status of the Purge path entry to indicate whether that Purge path should be saved.
 Creates a new `saved` Purge if a Purge path is saved.
 Deletes a saved Purge record if the path is `unsaved`.

 * **Parameters**:
-  * `uniqueId` - uniqueId of the mapping to which the Purge belongs.
+  * `uniqueId` - The unique ID of the mapping to which the Purge belongs.
   * `path` - Path of the Purge to be saved or unsaved.
   * `saved` - _SAVED_ or _UNSAVED_